Using AnythingLLM as Custom Workbench in ODH/RHOAI

 Create the Workbench

-Go to your Data Science project and click Create a Workbench.
+Go to your Data Science project and click Create a Workbench

-• Name: Choose a name, such as “AnythingLLM”.
+- Name: Choose a name, such as “AnythingLLM”.

-• Image selection: Select your custom-anythingLLM-image.
+- Image selection: Select your

-• Cluster storage: It is to save your data for retrieval-augmented generation (RAG).
+(no GPU is needed for this setup). - Cluster storage: It is to save your data for retrieval-augmented generation (RAG).
 Adjust the size based on your data needs.

 You can leave the rest of the settings as default and click Create.